songair/songair.github.io/_posts/2021-12-24-use-component-in-vue-js.md

 ## Answer

 You can do that by using components.
-You can extract part of the structure from the original vue file to a new file, and then import the component again into the original one.
+You can extract part of the structure from the original vue file to a new file and then import the component again into the original one.
 Let's say we have two files:

 * `my-page.vue` -- the main page that contains most of the logic and